Title IV School

-Changes of major and course requirement substitutions must be made by the Monday of the second week of the semester to be recognized for financial aid purposes for the current semester.
+Changes of major, catalog year changes and course requirement substitutions must be made by the Friday of the first week of the semester to be recognized for financial aid purposes for the current semester.

 If you have any questions as to what classes are required for your major, it is imperative that you consult with your faculty advisor,a success coach in the Student Success Center, or an academic liaison.

 To identify and help secure funding which enables attendance at the College by academically capable, yet financially in-need individuals, while maximizing resources and fully complying with applicable federal and state laws.

 Eligibility for most types of financial aid is based on a student's demonstrated need.
 Even students with no need, however, can receive student loans.
 The extent of student need is determined through an analysis of the income and assets of the student's family.
 Most students can qualify for enough aid to pay for all of their tuition expenses.
 A number of students may receive enough aid to pay for books.